niklr/angular-query-builder/README.md

 }]);
 ```

+## Configuration <a name="configuration"></a>

+* `AppConfig.setMaxGroups` Sets the maximum amount of groups the user is able to create.
+* `AppConfig.setMaxConditions` Sets the maximum amount of conditions the user is able to create.

 ## Terminology <a name="terminology"></a>

 Angular Query Builder differentiates between `SearchContainer`, `Group`, `Condition`, `SourceType`, `SourceField`, `ComparisonOperator`, `LogicalOperator` and `InputItem`.
 Each object can be dynamically defined within the $scope of the AngularJS controller.

 `SearchContainer` can contain one or multiple `Group`.

 `Group` consists of a `SourceType`, `LogicalOperator` and one or multiple `Condition`.

 `Condition` consists of a `SourceField`, `ComparisonOperator` and an `InputItem`.

 `LogicalOperator` defines how each `Condition` in a `Group` should be logically connected.
 The `LogicalOperator` object consists of the following keys:

 - `name` is a string